caitlon/pneumonia-classifier/README.md

 ## 💻 Optimization for Mac with Apple Silicon

 The project supports acceleration on Apple Silicon chips (M1/M2/M3) through the MPS backend.
-For optimal performance and stability on macOS:
+For optimal performance and stability on macOS.

-1. Set `num_workers=0` in the configuration (prevents errors with multi-threaded loading)
-2. Ensure PyTorch version 1.12+ is used
-3. If errors occur, temporarily disable MPS in utils.py and use CPU

 ## 🔧 Technologies